 - Demonstrate that they have completed all the requirements to achieve the John Muir Award (bronze, silver or gold)

-GFL provide opportunities for in directed learning by demonstrating how to provide the space to allow this to happen.
-For example, to have in your grounds an area that is available for pupils to look under rocks, observe birds on bird feeders etc. The guides on GFL show how to create:
+LTL provides opportunities for directed learning by demonstrating how to provide the space to allow this to happen, for example, to have in your grounds an area that is available for pupils to look under rocks, observe birds on bird feeders, etc. The guides on LTL show how to create:

 - natural play

-- as well as outdoor space as an exercise in itself
+- outdoor space as an exercise in itself

-Other resources provided on the GFL web site that could be used to follow up the Now and Then activity include:
+Other resources provided on the LTL website that could be used to follow up the Now and Then activity include:

 - Locating a pond